Housing Affordability and the Price to Income Gap

-1/ Today we look at housing affordability across countries using the price to income ratio, and it reveals an important shift in the remote work era.
-The gap between home prices and earnings is becoming a key factor in where people choose to live and work.
+Housing affordability varies widely across countries, and the price to income ratio shows how difficult it is for the average worker to buy a home.
+In the remote work era, this gap is becoming a major factor in where people choose to live and work.

-2/ Countries like South Korea and Australia show very high ratios, with values like 10.44 / and 10.00 /.
-That means home prices are more than ten times the median annual income.
-Even countries like New Zealand and Canada remain elevated at 9.81 / and 9.64 /.
-This suggests that for many workers, owning a home locally is becoming increasingly difficult without significant financial leverage.
+Some countries show extremely high price to income ratios.
+South Korea and Australia stand out at 10.44 / and 10.00 /, meaning home prices are more than ten times the median annual income.
+New Zealand and Canada follow at 9.81 / and 9.64 /.

 Dataset